Halloween at Disney (2024): Your Not-So-Scary Guide

 Pluto’s Pumpkin Pursuit

-For a limited time — September 29 to October 31, 2022 — Guests could purchase a souvenir map/sticker set for about $10, then search the park for hidden decorative pumpkins based on Disney characters.
+For a limited time Guests can purchase a souvenir map/sticker set, then search the park for hidden decorative pumpkins based on Disney characters.

 When you’ve found each pumpkin, you put a corresponding sticker on your map showing where the pumpkin is located in the park.
 Then, once you’re through hunting, bring the map to a designated location to receive a surprise.